Astra vs Fade matchup in Valorant

 The Controller (Astra) vs Initiator (Fade) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Astra's Controller abilities serve different purposes than Fade's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

-Astra has favorable matchups against 15 agents and unfavorable matchups against 9 agents in Valorant.
-Astra's strongest matchup is against Harbor with a 100.0% win rate.
-The most challenging matchup is Raze at 16.7% win rate.
+Astra has favorable matchups against 8 agents and unfavorable matchups against 17 agents in Valorant.
+Astra's strongest matchup is against Brimstone with a 80.0% win rate.
+The most challenging matchup is Sage at 20.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent